Grilled Halibut

 • 1 pint strawberries

-• 2 avocado
+• 2 avocados

 • 2 teaspoons diced red onion

-• 1 Tablespoon diced jalapeno
+• 1 tablespoon diced jalapeno

-• 3-4 Tablespoon chopped cilantro
+• 3-4 tablespoon schopped cilantro

 • 1 lime juiced